brettmiller/puppet-stackdriver-agent/README.md

 include stackdriver
 ```

-If you're installing on a Compute Engine instance that was created without default credentials, or if you are installing the agent on an Amazon EC2 instance you will need a service accout with required privileges and private-key credentials.
+If you're installing on a Compute Engine instance that was created without default credentials, or if you are installing the agent on an Amazon EC2 instance you will need a service account with required privileges and private-key credentials.
 The private-key credentials will need to be copied to your VM instance.
 The steps for this are outlined in the Stackdriver [documentation](https://cloud.google.com/monitoring/agent/install-agent#private_key_authorization) and are currently beyond the scope of the module.

 ## Plugins